Be a part of launching our community garden this year at CGS!

-Help our community garden flourish!
-The Garden team is hoping to raise $10,000 to cover the cost of improving soil, building raised beds and filling them with soil, building a fence, and purchasing plants and seeds.
+How can you donate?
+Online through regular CGS giving (simply designate that it’s for the garden), or purchasing items off of our Home Depot wishlist and bringing them in to church as well.
+The Community Garden team is hoping to raise $10,000 to cover the cost of improving soil, building raised beds and filling them with soil, building a fence, and purchasing plants and seeds.
 Every dollar helps us get to our goal of a space of blessing and community.

 Our Vision